Well, it’s past time we talked about Christian mystery books.

 Squeaky Clean Mysteries

-You would think that Christian mystery books about a crime scene cleaner would be messy.
+You would think that books about a crime scene cleaner would be messy.
 And they are.
 But more so because relationships are messy, and finding clues the detectives missed can be messy.
 And finding yourself in danger because of that, well you get the idea.
-These cozy Christian mysteries are fun, with just enough suspense to keep you glued to the page (or screen, as the case may be).
+These cozy mysteries are fun, with just enough suspense to keep you glued to the page (or screen, as the case may be).

-This cozy mystery series is so fun!
+This cozy series is so fun!
 Katrina can drive me nuts from time to time, as she focuses on her desires and preferences just a ‘bit’ more than she should, but to watch her character grow is worth it.
-As a non-tenured college professor and booklover, she finds herself as a key witness or advisor to several crimes, keeping her in close proximity to the detective on the cases.
+As a non-tenured college professor and booklover, she finds herself as a key witness or advisor to several crimes, keeping her in close proximity to the police detective on the cases.
 And things do heat up nicely, and not too fast to be believed.

 The foster care thread really fleshes out the story nicely, as does the concept that just because something’s hard doesn’t mean God doesn’t want you doing it.
 If he called you to it, he’ll sustain you through it.
 Please check out my video review here.